theaussiepom/github-runner/README.md

 # runner

-Bash + systemd appliance for running a single GitHub Actions self-hosted runner on Linux (including Raspberry Pi).
+This repo is a small “appliance” (a handful of Bash scripts + systemd unit files) that runs a single GitHub Actions self-hosted runner on a Linux machine.

-Goal:
+If you’re new to self-hosted runners: it’s GitHub’s runner program, but running on your own machine instead of GitHub’s hosted runners.

+Linux notes:

+- This works on general Linux (Raspberry Pi is supported, but it’s not a requirement).
+- systemd is used to start/stop things reliably at boot.

+What it aims to do:

-- Keep exactly one host runner process managed by systemd.
+- Keep a single host runner process managed by systemd.
-- Route job execution into an ephemeral `systemd-nspawn` guest (systemd PID1 semantics) via GitHub Actions runner container hooks.
+- When a workflow uses job containers, run the job steps inside a short-lived `systemd-nspawn` guest instead of using Docker.
+  (If `systemd-nspawn` is new to you: it’s a lightweight container that boots a small Linux userspace with systemd inside it.)

 ## Documentation